Createdd/Writing/articles/Expectations.md

 It doesn't matter in what field you excel.
 Whether it's sport or programming or any endeavour in life.
 Often we encounter success followed by failure.
 How can we overcome the temporary discomfort and keep our eyes on the goal?

 Most of us work towards a goal we set ourselves.
 Accomplishing the goal sets expectations for our next achievement.
-And that's we have to be careful.
+And that's where we have to be careful.

 We compare the previous journey to the one that's ahead.
 We give our actions a new frame.
 We already know what it's like to be on top.
 We develop a sense of ownership to that goal.